vikhuang/talmud_editor/README.md

 To contribute to the project or request new features like PDF export, please reach out to the developer.

 ## License
-This software is licensed under [specify license here].
+This software is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+This license allows for both modification and commercial use, as long as the original author, [Your Name or Your Organization's Name], is credited.
+For more information about this license, please visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Acknowledgments
 A heartfelt thank you to the Talmudic academic community and the software development contributors for making this project possible.